Paperback | $22.95 Trade | £15.95 | ISBN: 9780262600668 | 336 pp. | 8 x 9 in | 71 illus.| September 2005

 About the Author

 Amelia Jones is Grierson Chair in Art History and Communication Studies at McGill University.
-Her books include Irrational Modernism: A Neurasthenic History of New York Dada (MIT Press), Self/Image: Technology, Representation and the Contemporary Subject, and Seeing Differently: A History and Theory of Identification in the Visual Arts.
+Her books include Irrational Modernism: A Neurasthenic History of New York Dada (MIT Press), Self/Image: Technology, Representation and the Contemporary Subject, and Seeing Differently: A History and Theory of Identification and the Visual Arts.

 "In this book that is as bold as it is brilliant and beautifully written, Amelia Jones gives us not only a new modernism but a new feminism.
 It is nothing less than the first art history of the twenty-first century."